valoryteam/valory/DOCS.md

 ```

 ### Reusable fields
-Say you have a "name" field use multiple places.
+Say you have a "name" field used multiple places.
 You could redefine it multiple places, but that would be require effort and violate DRY.
 Type aliases to the rescue!

 ```typescript
 /**
  * JSDOC properties are preserved whenever this is used